Last updated on December 13th, 2024

 Once done, you’ll need to upload the following input files:

-– counts.csv: count/expression file with genes on rows, and samples as columns.
+– counts.csv: count/expression file with genes/proteins on rows, and samples as columns.

 – samples.csv: samples file with samples on rows, and phenotypes as columns.

-– contrasts.csv: contrast file with samples on rows, and conditions as columns.
+– comparisons.csv: comparisons file with samples on rows, and conditions as columns (optional).

 Now, let’s look at an example for each input file.